Save Money Rendering in the Cloud

 The majority of the internet is hosted on Amazon’s servers, and you can use this same hardware for your own use.
 The difficulty comes in when needing to use it without assistance.
 Barista gives you a fully automated system, which will handle everything on Amazon’s side.
 All you need to do is follow 3 easy steps:

 Skip the Middleman, Become Your own Render Farm with Barista

-Barista is a new rendering tool that breaks the mold, giving you direct CPU & GPU rendering access using Amazon Web Services.
+Barista breaks the mold, giving you direct CPU & GPU rendering access using the Amazon Cloud.

 No middleman = no extra costs.
 With Barista you get direct access to Amazon servers and become your own render farm.
-Render your blend files for the super low cost set by Amazon - the tool which farms use and charge you extra for
+Render your Blender project for the super low cost set by Amazon - the same service farms use and charge you extra for

 Run Blender while rendering.
 Since the rendering process runs on Amazon's servers, you can continue using Blender at any time during the rendering process.

-Have full control over time and cost.
-With time budgeting and built-in cost calculations, you always know how much you’re going to spend.
+Monitor your cost.
+With the current cost output, you always know how much you’re going to spend.

 Use Multiple Render Engines